roncampbell/NICAR-2020/Making graphics in R.md

 A box plot makes this clear with just a few lines.
 The thick horizontal line in the box is the median; the lower and upper edges of the box represent the 25th and 75th percentiles of the data.
 The vertical lines extending above and below the box are called "whiskers" and extend 1-1/2 times the distance between the 25th and 75th perentiles.
 For example, if the 25th percentile for BA degrees is 10% and the 75th percentile is 30%, the distance (or InterQuartile Range, IQR for short) is 20 percentage points, and 1-1/2 times that is 30 percentage points.
 Anything beyond a whisker is an outlier and is represented by a dot.

-Let's make this boxplot interactive so we can really see the data.
+Let's make this box plot interactive so we can really see the data.
 We'll use the plotly package to do that.

 <code>p <- plot_ly(LA_inc_ed, y= ~BAPlus_per,
              boxpoints="suspected outliers")